-Correspondence and news clips from Women's World Magazine and Jenness Miller Monthly.
+Correspondence and news clippings from Women's World Magazine and Jenness Miller Monthly.

 XXVI.
 Massachusetts General Hospital, 1899-1902

 Typescript of Extracts from a History of the Massachusetts General Hospital, 1872-1846, by William Tudor.
-Letters to Francis Blake acknowledging MGH history book as gift.
+Letters to Francis Blake acknowledging the MGH history book as a gift.